CAPLTER/caplter-research-protocols/ADP/ADP_Sample_Processing_Protocol.md

 Using a clean, Nanopure-rinsed 25mm filter apparatus with an ashed GF/F 25mm filter, filter a small amount of sample (~5mL) to rinse and then discard.

-Label a 40 mL glass DOC vial with ‘ADP’, ‘site-D’ (for dry collection; ‘site-W’ for wet), and the date.
+Label a 40 mL glass DOC vial with ‘ADP’, 'site-D' (for dry collection; ‘site-W’ for wet), and the date.

 Filter ~50 ml of sample.
 Rinse the vial with filtered sample, then discard the rinse and fill the DOC vial with the remaining filtrate until almost full.